 9 Additional Money-Saving Grocery Tips

 - Pasta like spaghetti is a good, cheap dish to make.
 Add a salad and some garlic bread, and you have a good supper.
 A cheap way to make garlic bread is to use regular bread buttered on both sides, sprinkled with garlic salt or powder to taste, and grill.

 - A pound of cheese and a loaf of bread make lots of grilled cheese sandwiches; just add some tomato soup to go with it.

 - Soups can go a long way in helping to stretch that food dollar.
-That leftover beef, some mixed vegetables, and your favorite vegetables thrown together in the crockpot make a nice warm soup for cold winter days.
+That leftover beef, some mixed vegetables, and your favorite vegetables are thrown together in the crockpot to make a nice warm soup for cold winter days.

 - There are many uses for stale bread that is still good; freeze it until needed, then use it for grilled cheese, french toast, or make your own stuffing.